Death of Conrad Roy: Roy's mental health and relationship with Carter

-Roy was born on September 12, 1995, in Mattapoisett, Massachusetts.
+Conrad Roy was born on September 12, 1995, in Mattapoisett, Massachusetts.
 He worked with his father, grandfather, and uncle for several years in his family's marine salvage business, Tucker-Roy Marine Towing and Salvage, Inc., in the New England area.

-In the Spring of 2014, he earned his captain's license from the Northeast Maritime Institute by completing three months of night classes.
-In June 2014 he graduated on the Honor Roll (highest grades) from Old Rochester Regional High School (ORR) in Mattapoisett.
-He was a high school athlete who played baseball, rowed crew, and ran track.
+In the spring of 2014, Roy earned his captain's license from the Northeast Maritime Institute by completing three months of night classes.
+In June 2014, he graduated on the Honor Roll (highest grades) from Old Rochester Regional High School (ORR) in Mattapoisett.
+Roy was a high school athlete who played baseball, rowed crew, and ran track.
 He graduated with a 3.88 GPA and was accepted to Fitchburg State University to study business, which he never attended.

-Carter was born on August 11, 1996, in Massachusetts to Gail and David Carter.
+Michelle Carter was born on August 11, 1996, in Massachusetts to Gail and David Carter.
 She went to King Philip Regional High School, in Wrentham.
-In 2014 she was prescribed citalopram, also known as Celexa, to treat anxiety and depression.
+In 2014, Carter was prescribed citalopram, also known as Celexa, to treat anxiety and depression.

-Carter and Conrad Roy met in Florida in 2012 while each had been visiting relatives.
+Carter and Roy met in Florida in 2012 while each had been visiting relatives.
 After this initial encounter, they saw each other in person again only a handful of times over the course of two years, despite having lived only about 35 mi away from each other.
 Instead, they mostly exchanged text messages and emails.

 According to court documents, Roy had allegedly been physically hit by his father and verbally abused by his grandfather.
-He attempted suicide in October 2012, after the divorce of his parents.
-After learning that he was planning to kill himself, Carter repeatedly discouraged him in 2012 and 2014, and encouraged him to "get professional help".
-However, her attitude changed in July 2014, when she started thinking that it would be a good thing "to help him die".
+Roy attempted suicide in October 2012, after the divorce of his parents.
+After learning that he was planning to kill himself, Carter repeatedly discouraged Roy in 2012 and 2014, and encouraged him to "get professional help."
+However, her attitude changed in July 2014, when she started thinking that it would be a good thing "to help him die."
 In June, Roy texted Carter suggesting they act like Romeo and Juliet, which implied that they both agreed to killing themselves.

 Roy struggled with social anxiety and depression for which he had seen several therapists and counselors, including a cognitive behavioral therapist in the weeks prior to his death.
-He had been hospitalized for an acetaminophen (paracetamol) overdose at the age of 17; he was talking to a girl he had met in a group and she called the police.
-Like Carter, he had also been taking the antidepressant citalopram In the United States, citalopram carries a boxed warning stating it may increase suicidal thinking and behavior in those under age 24.
-In 2016 the judge had refused the defense's request for funds to hire an expert on Celexa, describing it as 'speculative'.
+Roy had been hospitalized for an acetaminophen overdose at age 17; he was talking to a girl he had met in a group, and she called the police.
+Like Carter, Roy had also been taking the antidepressant citalopram.
+In the United States, citalopram carries a boxed warning stating it may increase suicidal thinking and behavior in those under age 24.
+In 2016, the judge had refused the defense's request for funds to hire an expert on Celexa, describing it as "speculative".
 Videos that Roy made of himself talking to a camera formed an important part of the case.